What is Marginal Revenue? A Guide to Calculation and Business Impact in 2025

 Marginal Revenue Definition

-Before we learn how to calculate marginal revenue, we need to understand what this metric is (and why it’s so crucial to understanding your business):
+Before diving into how to calculate marginal revenue, let’s first understand what it really is and why it’s a game-changer for your business.

 Marginal revenue is the incremental change in earnings resulting from the sale of one additional unit.